Can you name all the Google ranking factors?

-Google likes fresh content so you should aim to publish new content regularly.
+Google likes fresh information so you should aim to publish new content regularly.

-This helps Google understand that your site is actively maintained and not abandoned, which can be beneficial for SEO.
+This helps Google understand that your site is actively maintained.

 Also, it’s important to update existing content regularly as the information may become outdated over time.

-When updating your old content, there are four phases you need to take into consideration:
+When refreshing your old content, these are the four phases you need to take into consideration:

 External links are links from other websites pointing to content on your website.

-Google’s Andrey Lipattsev stated in 2016 that content and links are two of Google’s strongest ranking factors.
+Google’s Andrey Lipattsev stated in 2016 that content and links are two of Google’s most important ranking factors.

 But not every backlink is worth having.
 Some are much better than others.